Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 My only disappointment was not being allowed to go up on the roof to see his reindeer...

-France is a hugely diverse country – this diversity is one of the main reasons it has been placed on UNESCO's intangible heritage list – so it will naturally have some regional dishes included at Christmas, although not as many as you may think.
+France is a hugely diverse country – this diversity is one of the main reasons the French meal has been placed on UNESCO's intangible heritage list – so regional dishes will naturally have a place at the Christmas table.

 But this overindulgence hasn't always been the norm.
 Nor has the single Christmas meal.
 Let's go back a little in history...